metrosmash/PickMyLaptop_ChatBot/README.md

 # 💬 PickMyLaptop_Chatbot

+its Generic for now but i will change it later

 AN App that uses a AI Agent to help users pick their best choice of laptops.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-template.streamlit.app/)